auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ### The Island of Reality

+With this mental tool, I hope we can converge to the same conclusions.
 When I speak of reality, I divide our experience into three parts, objective, subjective, and inter-subjective.
 To explain the divisions, imagine an island in the ocean, small and big enough for one person.
 However, there are no humans or animals on the island.
 We can describe and talk about what is there even though we can imagine no humans there to use language to describe it.
 We can talk of grains of sand, the ocean waves, the plants.
 Whatever we can discuss without involving a human being existing there is objective reality.
 I believe the world and universe continues to exist even if we aren't around to experience it.
 Now the subjective experience is when a human being appears on the island.

 Let's imagine one person.
 One person on the island is another part of objective reality.
 We are a part of objective reality, a complex part.
 We have feelings, memories, thoughts, and all kinds of phenomena when we're awake.
 There's something it's like to see the color of a ripe mango.
 There's something it's like to lay on the sand and feel the warmth of the sun.
 We can describe these experiences objectively, measuring the frequency and amplitude of the light coming from the mango and into an eye, following the chain reaction through the brain and body.
 Given the objective facts, we still have something missing from the description, the "what it's like-ness" of our personal experience.
 Whatever we imagine and talk about that requires at least one person, that's subjective reality on top of objective reality.
 However, subjective experience is in the space of minds which apparently have different qualities than most of objective reality.
 The space of ideas is as diverse as we can feel and communicate.